Asa2468/DrumStruck/README.md

 ## Checkout the Website : <strong><em>[Drum Struck](https://asa2468.github.io/DrumStruck/)</em></strong>
 <br>

-### *A virtual drumming experience on your fingertips.*
+### *A virtual drumming experience at your fingertips.*
 <br>

 ## Overview

 DrumStruck is an interactive drumming application that allows users to simulate drumming on their computer.
-Whether you are a professional drummer looking for a portable practice tool or a beginner eager to explore the world of drumming, DrumStruck provides a virtual drum kit at your fingertips.
+Whether you are a professional drummer looking for a portable practice tool or a beginner eager to explore the world of drumming, Drum Struck provides a virtual drum kit at your fingertips.

 <br>